FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

 ### 3.1 Prototype Overview

 Most of the prototype was pre-assembled from a previous assignment's prototype.
 A second breadboard was added to include the OLED screen.
-It was bread-boarded according to the schematic in figure 2.
+It was bread-boarded according to the schematic in figure 2 and the overall prototype can be seen in figure 1.

 #### Overview Image